platehub/platehub.github.io/docs/templating-reference/tags.md

 ___

 ## http_request
-Makes a request to the passed target, useful for API connections.
+Makes a request to the passed target and fetches the body.
+Useful for API connections.
 HTTP Headers and params can be set for the request.
 Inside the block the response is accessible as `response` variable.

 Accepts the following arguments: